“YOU HEARD HER, SHE SAID NO”:

-This is not the first time that Atkins has seen her client’s pleas’ for procedures to stop be ignored.
-From behind the lens of her camera, she has seen numerous clients forced to give birth in painful positions, procedures administered without consent and staff not listen to mothers asking for procedures to stop. we
+This is not the first time that Askins has seen her client’s pleas for procedures to stop be ignored.
+Through the lens of her camera, she has seen many clients forced to give birth in painful positions, procedures administered without consent, and staff that didn’t listen to mothers.

-“I decided to bring my camera along one day and started taking photos,” she said.
-Simply snapping a few photos for the family, she found herself drawn to the moments.
+“I decided to bring my camera along one day and started taking photos,” Askins said.
+Simply snapping a few photos for the family, she found herself drawn to these moments.

-Having experience with time-sensitive photos, Atkins was taking photos of military homecomings.
-She enjoyed capturing real moments of excitement and happiness that could never be recreated in another moment.
-Drawn to the same feelings of happiness and excitement of birth, the switch came natural to her.
+Askins has a history of taking time-sensitive photos during her time photographing military homecomings.
+She enjoyed capturing real moments of excitement and happiness that could never be recreated again.
+Drawn to the same feelings, the switch to photographing birth came natural to her.

-At first, Atkins didn’t know about birth photography or that it even existed, she just was snapping away and sending the photos over after.
-Her hobby quickly turned into a career when Atkins met Lyndsay Stradtner, a birth photographer and activist.
-They quickly became friends and Stradtner introduced her to the underground community of birth photographers.
-Still small and not heavily circulated, Stradtner would later found the International Association of Professional Birth Photographers.
+At first, Askins didn’t know about birth photography or that it even existed.
+She was just snapping away while she attended births as a doula and sending the photos over to the family after.
+Her hobby turned into a career when she discovered Lyndsay Stradtner, a birth photographer who founded the International Association of Professional Birth Photographers.

-“I had no idea other people were doing this,” Atkins said.
-Quickly she would fall in love with capturing the moments that she learned through her practice as a doula.
+“I had no idea other people were doing this,” Askins said.
+She quickly fell in love with capturing the moments that she witnessed as a doula.

-When you look through Atkin’s work you are greeted with vivid images that gracefully display the raw, natural beauty of childbirth.
-Unlike in newborn shoots where babies are cleaned, dressed and posed, Atkins showcases the reality that birth is hard work.
-Through blood and sweat, her images celebrate the mother’s and families involved, never shying away from the process of birth itself.
+Askins’ work greets viewers with vivid images that gracefully display the raw, natural beauty of childbirth.
+Unlike in newborn shoots where babies are cleaned, dressed and posed, Askins showcases the reality of birth-that it’s hard work.
+Through blood and sweat, her images celebrate the mothers and families involved, never shying away from the process.

 “I want it to look how it does in real life,” she said, “it’s natural, you’re able to feel something.
 It’s a rite of passage for the child born, but also for the families becoming parents.”